High Blood Pressure

 Life Extension’s Protocol for Optimal Blood Pressure Control

-Life Extension suggests that for most otherwise healthy adults up to age 80 an optimal target blood pressure is 115/75 mm Hg.
-Some younger adults with pre-existing cardiovascular disease may not tolerate aggressive blood pressure control, and caution must be used when lowering blood pressure in all aging adults, paying careful attention to renal function as well as cognitive function.
+For decades, Life Extension has suggested that for most otherwise healthy adults up to age 80, an optimal target blood pressure is 115/75 mm Hg.
+Some adults with pre-existing cardiovascular disease, diabetes, or significant kidney disease may not tolerate aggressive blood pressure control, and caution must be used when lowering blood pressure in all aging adults, paying careful attention to heart function202-205 as well as renal and cognitive function.
 In patients with diabetes, aggressive blood pressure control may lead to worse outcomes based upon the current research data.
 Baseline blood pressure and health status must be taken into account during the implementation of this protocol:

 - Those whose baseline blood pressure exceeds 120/80 mm Hg and are otherwise healthy should begin by implementing phase 1 of this protocol, which consists of dietary and lifestyle changes as well as targeted dietary supplementation, for a 3-month trial period.
 If this 3-month trial does not produce consistent blood pressure readings of approximately 115/75 mm Hg, the patient should consider discussing with his or her physician the appropriateness of including one or more blood-pressure-lowering medications into the regimen, as described in phase 2 of this protocol.